freenas/freenas-docs/userguide/storage.rst

    zfs send alphavol/alphadata@auto-20161206.1110-2w | ssh -i /data/ssh/replication 10.0.0.118 zfs recv betavol

-If a snapshot of that name already exists on the target system, the system will refuse to overwrite it with the new snapshot.
-The existing snapshot on the target system can be deleted by opening a :ref:`Shell` on *Beta* and running this command:
+If a snapshot of that name already exists on the destination computer, the system will refuse to overwrite it with the new snapshot.
+The existing snapshot on the destination computer can be deleted by opening a :ref:`Shell` on *Beta* and running this command:

 .. code-block:: none